carlokos/OnlineStoreFrontend/README.md

 # Online Store Frontend
 Project created at JavaSchool 2023, this repository saves the web app from my final project, which is OnlineStore.
-I use React for web development and mostly MaterialUI for the interface to make it responsive.
+I use React and Nodejs for web development and mostly MaterialUI for the interface to make it responsive.

 # How to deploy
 Before deploying, ensure you've downloaded both this repository and the **frontend** repository: [OnlineStoreFrontend](https://github.com/carlokos/OnlineStoreFrontend.git).